Top 10 Core Exercises (For Thicker Abdominals)

 Recruiting the obliques via lateral flexion of the spine as the athlete raises their hips off the ground, the side bridge is commonly performed as an isometric exercise (3), with the athlete holding the position for a desired amount of time.
 The abdominals are also recruited in this isometric manner, as they contract to help stabilize the trunk.

-We have found focusing on the isometric development of the obliques and rectus abdominis to be an effective way of preventing back injury.
+We have found focusing on the isometric development of the obliques and rectus abdominis to be an effective way of preventing back injuries.

 Preparation

-- Lay on your side, propping yourself up by resting your forearm on the floor (facing perpendicular to your body), with legs extended
+- Lay on your side, propping yourself up by resting your forearm on the floor (facing perpendicular to your body), with your legs extended.

 Execution

-- Keeping your forearm stationary to support your upper torso, raise your hips and thighs off the ground until your body is aligned
+- Keep your forearms stationary to support your upper torso, and raise your hips and thighs off the ground until your body is aligned.

-- Hold the position for a desired amount of time
+- Hold the position for the desired amount of time.

-- Repeat for the desired number of repetitions/sets
+- Repeat for the desired number of repetitions or sets.

 Summary